 The first question on where this vision might be implemented were examined by the Foster foundation and others using three city typologies – Mexico City with 16,000 residents per square mile as a high-rise, high-density city core, London with 7,000 residents per square mile as a medium-rise, high-density city and the region surrounding the 47 square mile City of San Francisco involving 7 million people in nine counties and 101 municipalities representing the spreading typology of a low-rise, low-density metropolis.
 Surrounding counties such as Sonoma have about 4,500 residents per square mile while Marin has a resident population density of around 200 people.

 Most observers know from experience that the low cost of land and lower population densities occur from the center of their nearest large city outwards in a pattern of uses best described as the fragments of leapfrog development.
-They also knew they live in one of those fragments and protecting its value is important.
-The link below reveals an image depicting evacuation zones based on the threat of extreme weather in a dense urban setting, however, the fragments of safe locations remain unclear.
+They also knew they live in one of those fragments, and protecting its value is important.
+The link below reveals an image depicting evacuation zones based on extreme weather threats in a dense urban setting.
+However, the fragments of safe locations remain unclear.

 The urban world is clearly observable as uncontainable.
 The image above can stretch to every coast south.
 Like most things that grow and behave this way, they begin and end, grow and decay.
 Nothing shows how wasteful urban development is like big storms and fires.

-Natural systems that react to storms and fires leave nothing behind that does not have a use in the renewal of the larger system of which it is a part.
+Natural systems that react to storms and fires leave nothing behind that does not have a use in the renewal of the larger system.
 The detritus of urban decay is not an abnormality or malfunction without use or function; however, corporations such as Waste Management (WM) do not fill critical observers with confidence.
-The best, yet sad statistical example is in WM’s 2106 Sustainability Report that suggests a 36% waste recovery rate (see: Video below).
+The best yet sad statistical example is in WM’s 2106 Sustainability Report that suggests a 36% waste recovery rate (see: Video below).

-On the other hand, if the city is a container with a firm geography, bounded like a water bottle or one of WM’s containers, the city defines its users.
+On the other hand, if the city is a container with firm geography, bounded like a water bottle or one of WM’s containers, it defines its users.
 Accordingly, it will develop to assimilate severe challenges, but not without a preset of physical parameters.
-Whether water, waste or something else, if not organized for use in a container of some kind, some remain unknown.
+Whether water, waste, or something else, if not organized for use in a container of some kind, some remain unknown.
 Of necessity, the city must become renewable as a whole with reusable components.

-Two families of three, one earning $63,000 and another $280,000 (2017) will have rent they can afford in the apartments of a multi-family building in a city and neighborhood where the skills of both households are interconnected (See ELLA and Inclusionary Zoning).
-Using a thirty percent of household income as a measure of affordability one rent would be around $1,500/month and the other would be $7,700/month.
+Two families of three, one earning $63,000 and another $280,000 (2017), will have rent they can afford in the apartments of a multi-family building in a city and neighborhood where both households’ skills are interconnected (See ELLA and Inclusionary Zoning).
+Using a thirty percent of household income as a measure of affordability, one rent would be around $1,500/month, and the other would be $7,700/month.
 Arguments examining the drawbacks and benefits of this arrangement are ubiquitous in the urban sociological and economic literature.
-No matter, the depth of each argument, the designers of the containers defines the contents.
+No matter the depth of each argument, the designers of the containers, define the contents.

 Innovations such as inclusionary zoning and similar programs push standard market forces toward choice with civility in a workable urban proximity.
 Stroper’s observations regarding this kind of urban development identify regional land use patterns as “territorially unequal” exhibiting two types of inequality.
 The first is that urbanization is itself a form of extreme unevenness: it packs people, firms, information, and wealth into small territories.”
 It also concentrates poverty, many types of physical deterioration, and social inequality.